Intel MCS-48: Instruction set

-All MCS-48 instructions are one or two bytes long with 70% of the instructions being one byte.
-The MCS-48 can address 4096 bytes of program memory, 256 bytes of RAM, and eight port I/O addresses.
+All MCS-48 instructions are one or two bytes long, with 70% of the instructions being one byte.
+The MCS-48 can address 4096 bytes of program memory, 256 bytes of RAM, 256 bytes of external memory, and eight port I/O addresses.
 Most arithmetic and logical operations use the accumulator as a parameter and destination.
 Eight memory locations are mapped as registers so they can be addressed by a 3-bit field embedded in many instructions.
 Two of those registers can be used as memory pointers.
 Conditional branches can only access the current 256-byte page.
 JMP and CALL can directly access 2048 locations.
-To access the entire 4096 byte program space, a clunky select memory bank instruction must be used.
+To access the entire 4096-byte program space, a clunky select memory bank instruction must be used.
 The RET instruction can, however, return anywhere in the address space.
 Interrupts are well supported with alternate registers for quick context switches and the ability to restore the state of the flags with the RETR instruction.
 All instructions execute in one or two machine cycles.
 Each machine cycle takes 15 external clocks.